nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-12-08-looking_glass.md

 ![screenshot29](../assets/images/looking_glass/screenshot29.png)

-It has been reversed again, so lset's reverse it back and obtain the flag:
+It has been reversed again, so let's reverse it back and obtain the flag:

 ![screenshot30](../assets/images/looking_glass/screenshot30.png)